Merlin04/crest-branding/README.md

-# Australian Government Crest Branding API
+# Australian Government Crest Branding API - in TypeScript!

+This is a TypeScript/Express port of the Australian Government's branding API to generate logos with text (originally written in Kotlin and Spring Boot).
+The logos it generates are almost identical to the original ones (just some small font rendering differences), and from some unscientific tests it appears to be substantially faster.
+The actual API/query parameter usage is the same.

+## Original API docs

 This api generates Government logos using the coat of arms that follow [the guidelines](https://beta.dta.gov.au/help-and-advice/guides-and-tools/requirements-australian-government-websites/branding)